 The Gap Theory, suggested by some patristic and medieval writers, would probably never have become popular—especially in the nineteenth century—were it not for the tension churchmen felt between Genesis 1 (taken literally) and scientific discoveries, especially in the fossil record.
-Bernard Ramm, in The Christian View of Science and Scripture (Grand Rapids: Eerdmans, 1955), 195-210, discusses the considerable weaknesses of the this theory.
+Bernard Ramm discusses the considerable weaknesses of this theory in The Christian View of Science and Scripture (Grand Rapids: Eerdmans, 1955, pp. 195-210).

 (3) Revelatory Day Theory